-- 1. The extent to which the proposed esplanade strip includes land which is subject to instability, flooding, or coastal erosion. - The extent to which the proposed esplanade strip includes land which has moderate or low conservation values. - 3.
-The extent to which it is appropriate to restrict public assess to the land subject to proposed esplanade strip. - 4.
-The extent to which the proposed esplanade strip includes land which can be left in private ownership without detriment to the natural coastal environment and watercourses.
+- 1. The extent to which the proposed esplanade strip includes land which is subject to instability, flooding, or coastal erosion. - 2.
+The extent to which the proposed esplanade strip includes land which has moderate or low conservation values. - 3.
+The extent to which it is appropriate to restrict public assess to the land subject to proposed esplanade strip. - The extent to which the proposed esplanade strip includes land which can be left in private ownership without detriment to the natural coastal environment and watercourses. - The extent to which the proposed esplanade strip provides for the continued use of lawfully established buildings and activities without compromising the purposes for which the strip has been taken in accordance with section 229 of the RMA.

-12.13.4 Specific assessment criteria for reducing, waiving, cancelling or varying an esplanade area
+12.3.4 Specific assessment criteria for reducing, waiving, cancelling or varying an esplanade area